Mouraculous/TravellingThiefProblem/README.md

 Change selection from this stupid method to proper elitism or sth else.
 Fix Roulette.
 Mutation per gene, not per specimen.
+Crossover fix to not change the first and last node